 3. 250 words

-There are two parts in this question and the word count is given.
+There are two parts to this question and the word count is given.
 The two parts are to be given equal importance and, therefore, ideally should be answered in approximately equal word counts, which in this case is 125 words.
 Below are 6 MBA Application Essay Tips:

 One of the most important MBA application essay tips is to ‘Organise your thoughts’.
-Brainstorm ideas, and anecdotes.
-List down the all the points you want to mention in your MBA Application essays.
-A good planning will save you last minute additions and eliminations from your essays.
+Brainstorm ideas and anecdotes.
+List down all the points you want to mention in your MBA Application essays.
+A good planning will save you last-minute additions and eliminations from MBA essays.
 Do this well in advance to give you time to update and refresh the list.
 It will also help in removing redundancy from essays.
 Pick anecdotes which you can elaborate well.
 Also, one which gives you an opportunity to express our ideas and what you have learned.
 The admission committee is not only looking for a good story but also your perspective and analysis of the events.

-MBA Application essay tip: Never go beyond the prescribed word count
+MBA Application Essay Tip 3: Never go beyond the prescribed word count

 One of the important things to remember while drafting your MBA essay is the right choice of words.
 MBA aspirants have completed at the least their undergraduate degree and therefore the vocabulary of the essays should show the education level of the aspirant.
 Care should be taken to avoid colloquial words in the MBA Application essays.
-Keeping that in mind, avoid extremely advanced vocabulary which would require the admission committee to either open a dictionary or overlook your essay.
+Keeping that in mind, avoid extremely advanced vocabulary which would require the admission committee to either open a dictionary or overlook your MBA essay.
 Too many big words make the applicant look pompous instead of impressive.
-Check the various online language resources like dictionaries, thesaurus to learn the correct shade of meaning and usage of a word.
+Check the various online language resources like dictionaries, a thesaurus to learn the correct shade of meaning and usage of a word.

 As creators of essays, we believe that we have done a perfect and flawless job.
-To be extra sure, ask friends, family, teachers, and other know professionals to review your essay before you submit MBA Application essay.
+To be extra sure, ask friends, family, teachers and other professionals to review your MBA essay before you submit MBA Application essay.
 A useful MBA application essay tip is to look for a second opinion as it always helps to identify issues with the content.